Take a Virtual Tour

 You Will Be Visited Hourly

 Your nurse or a care assistant will regularly come by to check on you.
 If you would like less frequent visitations, just let the nurse know.

-When Mom Can EatAfter an uncomplicated vaginal delivery, a mom can eat as soon as she desires.
+When You Can EatAfter an uncomplicated vaginal delivery, you can eat as soon as you desire.
 Following a cesarean, a nurse will offer liquids and within six hours, you will be eating regular food.

 Baby’s Hospital Stay: What to Expect

 Baby’s Screenings and Procedures

 During your hospital stay, your baby will be examined by a pediatrician every day.
 If your pediatrician has privileges at the hospital, they or someone from their practice, will visit you daily.
 If your pediatrician is not on the medical staff, you will be visited by an on-call pediatrician.
 In additional, your newborn will have several tests that may include: